 An estimated 183,000 people worldwide have died from drug-related causes.
-And drug use is not rare.
+And drug use is not rare, which is why CBD oil for addiction is getting popular.
 As many as 324 million people have used an illegal narcotic.

 Should the user survive, do other dangers exist?
 Broken homes, lost careers, massive debts–these are only a few of the many perils.